binipringle/contracts/_texts/0-outline.md

 From Drennan, if the offeree reasonably relies on the offer to theiir detriment, then the offer becomes irrevocable.

 Here, the general contractor had to rely on the subcocntractor's offer to include it in their offer to the schcool.
-So iif the subconracctor were able to revoke their offer at this late date, then the general cocntracctor would be harmed. they reliied on it and theiir reliance was reasonable.
+So iif the subconracctor were able to revoke their offer at this late date, then the general cocntracctor would be harmed. they reliied on it and their reliance was reasonable.

 The plaintifff is a general contractor preparing to make a bid for a school contract. but thhey need to subcontract. they soliciit a subccontractor. the plaintiff willl accept the lowest bid from a subccontracctor and inccorporate that into theiir bid to the school. lowest bid was $7000 and they submit it.
 General contractor gets the job.
 Go back to tell the subcontractor I accept your bid.
 But before they can saay I accept, the defendant (the subccontracctor) revokes.
 Why didn't the general contractor accept right away? because they were waiting to see if they got the main job they were putting a bid in for.